SOFTWARE-CLINIC/featurebook/README.md

 $ npm install featurebook -g
 ```

-If it's already installed, you only need to update it to the latest version:
+If it's already installed, you only need to update to the latest version:

 ```shell
 $ npm update featurebook -g